Ayush3868/news_extension/README.md

 Usage
 Click on the News Chrome Extension icon in the toolbar.
 Customize your news feed preferences.
-Stay updated with the latest news directly in your browser!
+Stay informed with the latest news directly in your browser!
 Configuration
-Adjust the extension's settings by modifying the config.py file.
-Customize your preferred news categories, API key, or any other relevant parameters.
+Modify the config.js file to customize your extension.
+You can set your preferred news categories, API key, and other relevant parameters.

-python
+javascript
 Copy code
-# config.py
+// config.js

-NEWS_API_KEY = "your_api_key_here"
+const API_KEY = 'your_api_key_here';
-NEWS_CATEGORIES = ["technology", "business", "science", "entertainment"]
+const NEWS_CATEGORIES = ['technology', 'business', 'science', 'entertainment'];
 Contributing
-If you'd like to contribute to the development of this Chrome extension, please follow these steps:
+If you'd like to contribute to the development of this Chrome extension, follow these steps:

 Fork the repository.
 Create a new branch for your feature: git checkout -b feature-name.